Our story begins with James

-What beating a marathon record teaches you about running a highly respected agency?
+What beating a marathon record teaches you about running a progressive agency?

 When Kipchoge broke the sub 2 hour marathon record in 2019, he was celebrated as single-footedly (seemed more appropriate) “galloping towards athletic immortality”.
 As an agency leader you know more than anyone else this is not a ‘single-handed’ effort.
 The team behind Kipchoge consisted of conditioning coaches, strength coaches, technical coaches, physiotherapists, nutritionists, physicians, pacemakers, peer runners and 30 others.
 Made possible by the funding of INEOS, performance manager Peter Vint could assemble the best possible team of coaches.

 Imagine you had the same funds for your agency training, you would most likely surround yourself with an entourage of coaches too.
 However, what almost always happens is that agencies end up appointing one advisor, who brings their single life perspective, experience and approach.
 Expecting that person to solve all their problems - most of which are unique to the agency and the leader's life.

 That’s like going to a nutritionist and trying a diet that doesn’t work for your body.
 Ideally you would get the opportunity to talk to 10 nutritionists.
 Then pick and choose what works best for your body.

 No one ever steps in the same river twice, - Herakles

 for it's not the same river and it's not the same person.